John Storer

 John Storer (January 18, 1796 – October 23, 1867) was a merchant and philanthropist from Sanford, Maine, who was the namesake of Storer College in Harpers Ferry, West Virginia.

 Life and career

-Storer was born in 1796 in Wells, Maine, and was a Congregationalist.
+Storer was born in 1796 in Wells, Massachusetts (after 1820 in Maine) and was a Congregationalist.
 He started working as a clerk for the firm of Smith & Porter in Kennebunk, Maine, but on their recommendation, and with their financing, he set up his own shop in Sanford in 1820.
 He eventually owned stores throughout the state of Maine and made numerous lucrative investments.